 24 Feb 3 Cavity Treatment Options for Children

-Do cavities in baby teeth require treatment if the teeth are just going to fall out?
+Do cavities in baby teeth require treatment if the teeth are just going to fall out anyway?
 Absolutely!
-When left untreated, the harmful bacteria that cause cavities in baby teeth can lead to painful infections that may even affect the development of the permanent teeth.
-At Hicks Dental Group, we want to help you protect your child’s oral health.
+When left untreated, the harmful bacteria that cause cavities in baby teeth can actually lead to painful infections that may even affect the development of your child’s permanent teeth.
 Continue reading to find out what symptoms to watch for in your child and how to treat cavities in baby teeth before they cause more damage.

 What Causes Cavities in Baby Teeth?

-Poor oral hygiene and a diet that is high in sugar and starch are the main cause of cavities.
+Poor oral hygiene and a diet high in sugar and starch are the main cause of cavities, especially when combined.
 Bacteria feed on sugar and starch to grow into plaque that attacks your child’s teeth.
-Baby teeth have a thinner layer of protective enamel than adult teeth, making young children more vulnerable to tooth decay.
+And when plaque sits on teeth, it hardens into tartar, which is much more difficult to remove.
+Because baby teeth have a thinner layer of protective enamel than adult teeth, young children are more vulnerable to tooth decay.

-The best way to prevent cavities is to make sure your child does the following:
+The best way to prevent cavities in baby teeth is to make sure your child does the following:

 - Brushes their teeth twice a day and flosses daily

-- Eats a healthy diet and drinks plenty of water
+- Eats a healthy diet full of nutritious fruits and vegetables, and drinks plenty of water

 - Attends their twice-yearly dental checkups

 In addition to these proactive measures, you may also want to consider dental sealants for your child.
-Dental sealants shield teeth from bacteria, reducing the risk of developing cavities.
+Dental sealants shield teeth from bacteria, reducing the risk of developing cavities in baby teeth.
 We generally recommend applying dental sealants as soon as the six-year molars come in.
 However, it’s still a good idea to schedule a consultation to determine if and when dental sealants are right for your child.

 Symptoms of Cavities in Baby Teeth

-Whether your child is a toddler or older, the signs of cavities are generally the same.
-Decayed baby teeth can cause pain and discomfort for your child, so it’s best to seek treatment as soon as you notice any of the following signs.
+Whether your child is a toddler or older, the signs of cavities and tooth decay are generally the same.
+Decayed baby teeth can cause pain and discomfort for your child, so it’s best to seek treatment as soon as you notice any of the following signs:

 - Pain when eating, biting, or brushing teeth—this may cause fussiness or food avoidance in younger children